 “Life is too short.
 Why waste it on worrying and being a grouch?
 The ugliness is always going to be there, but I choose to see something good in everything because it’s there if you search hard enough,” he said.
 “Smile and enjoy every moment because one day it’s all going to end.”

 That profound truth has stayed with me to this day.
-Every time I find myself sinking into self-pity or magnifying my troubles, whether they are big or small, I remind myself of the cabbie’s wise words – ugliness is part of the journey, and I should not give it the power to knock me off my center.
+Every time I find myself sinking into self-pity and I magnify my troubles, I remind myself of the cabbie’s wise words – ugliness is part of the journey, and I shouldn’t give it the power to knock me off my center.

 Buddhists believe that the art of detachment is one of the keys to attaining inner peace.
-It is a state in which a person attains higher awareness by overcoming their attachment to desires.
+It’s a state in which a person gain higher awareness by overcoming their attachment to desires.
 When we lose our attachments to things that we think will make us happy, we allow life to move through us.